-- by default, ns-3 simulations use a random seed; if there is any randomness in the simulation, each run of the program will yield different results.
-To use a fixed seed, users must call RandomVariable::UseGlobalSeed () at the beginning of the program; see section See Section 1.3 [Seeding and independent replications], page 2 - each RandomVariable used in ns-3 has a virtual random number generator associated with it; all random variables use either a fixed or random seed based on the use of the global seed (previous bullet); - if you intend to perform multiple runs of the same scenario, with different random numbers, please be sure to read the section on how to perform independent replications: See Section 1.3 [Seeding and independent replications], page 2.
+- by default, ns-3 simulations use a fixed seed; if there is any randomness in the simulation, each run of the program will yield identical results uniess the seed and/or run number is changed. - in ns-3.3 and earlier, ns-3 simulations used a random seed by default; this marks a change in policy starting with ns-3.4 - to obtain randomness across multiple simulation runs, you must either set the seed differently or set the run number differently.
+To set a seed, call SeedManager::SetSeed(uint32_t) at the beginning of the program; to set a run number with the same seed, call SeedManager::SetRun (uint32_t) at the beginning of the program; See \(\)undefined \(\) [Seeding and independent replications], page \(\)undefined \(\) - each RandomVariable used in ns-3 has a virtual random number generator associated with it; all random variables use either a fixed or random seed based on the use of the global seed (previous bullet); - if you intend to perform multiple runs of the same scenario, with different random numbers, please be sure to read the section on how to perform independent replications: See (undefined) [Seeding and independent replications], page (undefined).